 Phase 1 has three types of error messages: information messages, messages with a CONTINUE? prompt, and messages with a CLEAR? prompt.
 The responses that you give to Phase 1 prompts affect fsck functions.
-The possible responses are discussed in the next section, "Phase 1 Responses."
+The possible responses are discussed in "Phase 1 Responses" on page 217.
 Typically, the right answer is Yes, except as noted.

+'''

 UNKNOWN FILE TYPE I=I (CLEAR?)

+'''